Metro United Way's 100th Anniversary Timeline

 Thunder Over Louisville officially began in its current location along the Ohio River in 1991 with fireworks, and an annual air show was added in 1992.

-In 1991, with Campaign Chair Irving W. Bailey, II at the helm, Metro United Way broke the $20 million mark and William E. McAnulty became the first African-American chair of the Board of Directors.
+In 1991, with Campaign Chair Irving W. Bailey, II at the helm, Metro United Way broke the $20 million mark and Justice William E. McAnulty became the first African-American chair of the Board of Directors.
 To acknowledge the importance of the contribution of volunteers to Metro United Way throughout its history, the organization established the Continuous Service Leadership Award for Alberta Wood Allen, the daughter-in-law of one of the organization's founders, Charles W. Allen.
 She became a symbol for volunteer leadership with her 60 years of service and her red plaid suit.

 1992 marked Metro United Way's 75th anniversary as well as a crisis involving misuse of funds by the President of United Way of America, the national training and service center for local United Ways.
 The negative national publicity hurt most local United Ways' campaigns but Metro United Way succeeded in maintaining the same level of contributions as the prior year.